astuff/pacmod_dbc/doc/user_can_protocol.md

 - Vehicle Platform: A particular manufacturer make and model compatible with the PACMod System.

 ## User CAN
 User CAN is the CAN bus interface to the PACMod System.
-It refers to both the User CAN bus and to the User CAN protocol that describes the messages on the CAN bus.
+It refers to both the User CAN bus and the User CAN protocol that describes the messages on the CAN bus.

 ## Restrictions
 User CAN has the following restrictions: